 Kernel to cloud support

 With AKS Edge Essentials, you get the benefit of having a fully supported stack from kernel to cloud.
 Microsoft provides a 10-year LTSC for the host OS.
 The Linux VM is fully managed and is based on a curated CBL-Mariner image, which is a lightweight image that helps reduce attack surface, ensures better performance, and provides less overhead for patching vulnerabilities.
 In addition, Microsoft has a robust testing matrix for individual Mariner packages and extensive regression tests prior to an image release, reducing the likelihood of downtime for the service.
 VM policies ensure A/B updates of the VM image and the Kubernetes distribution ensures your Kubernetes stack is the latest and greatest.
 You can manage all your containers and Kubernetes configs across cloud and on-premises with Arc-enabled Kubernetes.
 This multi-layered approach ensures that the entire software stack is secure and updated so that your business applications can run reliably.

 Cloud services enabled at the edge

-Once your AKS Edge Essentials cluster is connected to Azure Arc, it extends the Azure platform to the edge with core services like governance, monitoring, application, ML and data services.
+Once your AKS Edge Essentials cluster is connected to Azure Arc, it extends the Azure platform to the edge with core services such as governance, monitoring, application, ML, and data services.
 It also helps bring DevOps practices anywhere and build iteratively using GitOps and Flux to seamlessly manage application deployments.